hpxmlwg/hpxml/guide/source/standard_datasets.rst

 As part of the effort to implement the data standards, Home Performance Coalition, chair of the HPXML working group, led the development of three standard datasets, for the audit, project completion, and the Home Performance Certificate (BPI-2101-S-2013), which creates a bridge between the energy efficiency and real estate industries.
 The National Renewable Energy Laboratory (NREL) developed the Home Energy Score Translator, which allows software vendors to generate HEScore inputs from HPXML files.

 Each of the datasets specify a number of required data elements that can be collected at specific points during the implementation of a residential energy efficiency program.
 The audit and upgrade datasets were created to facilitate the transfer of project data from third-party energy modeling tools to a program management database.
-Home Energy Score and the the Home Performance Certificate reflect collaboration with existing programs and standards.
+Home Energy Score and the Home Performance Certificate reflect collaboration with existing programs and standards.

-The next section of the Implementation Guide explains on how programs and implementers can use the Data Selection Tool to determine their HPXML data needs based on the minimum data requirements of the HPXML datasets.
+The next section of the Implementation Guide explains how programs and implementers can use the Data Selection Tool to determine their HPXML data needs based on the minimum data requirements of the HPXML datasets.

 The remainder of this section describes current HPXML datasets.
 Development of standard datasets associated with other use cases, particularly evaluation, measurement, and verification (EM&V), is an important additional priority because it will generate additional cost savings and promote program adoption of the standards.
 New datasets will be published as they are identified.